Which functional group is primarily responsible for the absorptio... | Channels for Pearson+

 Multiple Choice

-Which functional group is primarily responsible for the absorption of light in pigments used in photosynthesis?
+Which functional group is primarily responsible for the absorption of light energy in chlorophyll molecules during photosynthesis?

 A